PPC Pros and Cons (And How to Make Paid Ads Work for You)

 PPC Con: You Pay for Each Click

 When you launch your pay per click campaign, you pay for every click on your ad.
-These clicks could be from viable prospects, or they could be from competitors or even kids who are just goofing off on the web.
+These clicks could be from viable prospects, or they could be from competitors or even people who just accidentally click on your ad.
 Either way, you pay.
 So make sure your keywords and ads are targeted and specific to your desired audience.
 And make sure you maximize your ROI by knowing how to capture and nurture those leads when they land on your site.

 After all, the click is only half the battle.
 If a visitor clicks through but finds your landing page irrelevant, confusing, or overwhelming, they’ll just click away and you’ll lose the money and the prospect.
 That’s why the most effective PPC strategy will funnel people into your strong inbound strategy, not serve as an alternative to getting that strategy in place.